 As can be seen from Table I, the half-life of the sodium sulfate is reduced by half in the presence of the carbon in the bath.
 After the addition of carbon, the signals for CO2, SO2 and CS2 increased.
 The intensity of the H2S was not much affected.
 The gas analysis results indicated that CS2 is formed when there is a source of sulfur and carbon in the bath.
 It was observed that COS was also formed even in the absence of electrolysis.
 It was found that COS was increased when signal intensities of CO2 increased.

-The possible reactions between sodium sulfate and carbon are following [7, 22-24]:
+The possible reactions between sodium sulfate and carbon are as follows [7, 22-24]: